fez994/FlexBox-Submit-Form/README.md

-In order to pass this test, the project need to respect the following user stories :
+In order to pass this test it's important to fulfill the following user stories :

 User Story #1: I can see a title with id="title" in H1 sized text.